trodi/consult-o-matic/readme.md

 # consult-o-matic
-Code for my consulting website.
-Throwing together some code for a business website.
-I'm not a designer, so I'll have to clean this up as I go.
+Repo for my consulting website, [Carlson McKinnon Consulting](http://carlsonmckinnon.com).
+It's a simple brochure style static site.

 ## setup
+npm is used as a package manager and may be used as a build tool as warranted.
 * npm install
+* open index.html